CharlieHdzMx/CharlieHdzMx.github.io/_posts/2019-01-01-IntroductionCppQtEnviroment.md

 Qt includes a derivative of make called **qmake**, which is very similar to make but enables the definition of a **project file** (.pro) that is easier to use within the Qt environment and framework.

+## Include headers
+Qmake recognizes headers when the project file includes an _INCLUDEPATH += dirName_ directive, allowing new headers or dependencies to be added to the project.
+Qt, like C++, supports three different ways of including a header in the source code:

+1. _#include <iostream>_: This first searches for the header sequentially in the **"include path,"** where the C++ standard implementation is typically located.
+2. _#include "headerName"_: This attempts to find a header with the name headerName in the i**nclude paths and HEADERS specified in the project file**.
+3. _#include "seqPath/headerName"_: This searches first in the specified **seqPath** for a header with the name headerName.

+When there is a name conflict with headerName, qmake uses the **first header it finds**.
+If it cannot locate any headerName, qmake will fail to produce a new executable and will return an **error for the project**.

 # Reference
 [1] Ezust, A., & Ezust, P. (2006).
 An Introduction to Design Patterns in C++ with Qt 4.
 Prentice Hall.
 ISBN-10: 0131879057, ISBN-13: 978-0131879058.